En Vivo Desde El Lunario

 En Vivo Desde El Lunario is a live album by Peruvian singer-songwriter Gian Marco released by Caracola Records in 2009.
 It was the first live album of his career.

 Release and reception

 The album was a recorded at the Lunario National Auditorium during Gian Marco's concert on January 29, 2009.
 The album was nominated for Best Long Form Music Video at the Latin Grammy Awards 2009.

+Promotion

+The album was simultaneously released in Perú and Mexico.
+In Perú he set out week long promotional tours in Barranco, Trujillo, and Chiclayo.